-The long term cost is determined by the generosity of scheme benefits and the performance of scheme assets.
+The long-term cost is determined by the generosity of scheme benefits and the performance of scheme assets.
 Regular reviews and monitoring will help mitigate against company actions that increase costs unnecessarily.
 Further, the Utility Regulator should consider whether any recent initiatives introduced by other Regulators, for example Ofgem, might usefully be adopted in its regulatory approach.

 - 9.1 The terms of reference require GAD to identify any areas where NIEN might be able to operate its pension arrangements more efficiently. - 9.2 It is important to recognise that pensions is just one aspect of remuneration and it can be a valuable tool for attracting and retaining valued staff, and can support efficiency exercises such as staff restructures. - 9.3 Following the introduction of the PDAM framework, the shareholders are fully responsible for any surplus or deficits established in respect of the post cut-off date subfund.
 This should act as an incentive for NIEN to operate the pension scheme efficiently. - 9.4 We recognise that NIEN's ability to manage the established deficit in the pre cut-off date subfund is limited due to Protected persons legislation and the scheme's mature membership profile.
-We understand that approximately only 7.5% of active members in NIEPS do not have a protected member status.
-However, it would be reasonable to expect an efficient company to explore any opportunities to mitigate unnecessary costs by considering an increase in member contributions or reforming scheme benefits, for the group of staff (around 30 individuals) who are not subject to Protected persons legislation. - 9.5 NIEN could also be encouraged to consider liability management exercises such as exchanging future pension increases for a one-off cash lump sum, or providing enhanced transfer values.
+However, it would be reasonable to expect an efficient company to explore any opportunities to mitigate unnecessary costs by considering an increase in member contributions or reforming scheme benefits, for the group of staff (around 30 individuals) who are not subject to Protected persons legislation. - 9.5 NIEN could also be encouraged to consider liability management exercises such as enhanced transfer values or trivial commutation communications.
 These initiatives are used by other scheme sponsors. - 9.6 As mentioned previously, the scheme expenses look to be higher than the average expenses for schemes of a similar size.
-Whilst these costs only account for a small proportion of the overall costs, it may be possible to identify clear savings in this area.

-9.7 The long term cost is determined by the generosity of scheme benefits and the performance of the scheme assets.
+Whilst these costs only account for a small proportion of the overall costs, it may be possible to identify clear savings in this area. - 9.7 The long-term cost is determined by the generosity of scheme benefits and the performance of the scheme assets.
 Regular reviews and monitoring will help mitigate against any company actions that increase costs unnecessarily (e.g. benefit augmentations) and identify where the scheme appears to be adopting excessively cautious funding or investment strategies.